 Each agent must have their own Google account.

-- Go to Account, My Agents.
+- Go to Account, My Agents and click on the Agent Tools menu.

 - Click Add One New Agent or Add Multiple Agents.